OriginProtocol/origin/origin-docs/reference/origin-js/marketplace.md

 ## .getOffer

-This will return a specific offer sent by a buyer for a listing offer.
+This will return a specific offer sent by a buyer for a Listing.

 An Offer is a single transaction between a buyer and seller.
 A single Listing with multiple items for sale could have many Offers related to it, one for each buyer.